Whitelisting Overview - For Phishing Simulations

 Now, we want to test that the campaign can be delivered to your inbox (and that the whitelisting worked).

-Your Customer Success Manager will send you a test email.
+Follow the steps in the whitelisting guide to send yourself a test email.
 Check to see that:

 • The email is delivered correctly